Restream/reindexer/connectors/py_reindexer/README.md

 ```python
 RxConnector.namespace_open(self, namespace)
 ```
-Opens a namespace specified or creates a namespace if it is not exist
+Opens a namespace specified or creates a namespace if it does not exist

 __Arguments:__